gitcnk/Data/README.md

 This is my data repository

 1. Mid-Atlantic wage data was manually assembled by Steve Miller, of Inquidia Consulting (formerly Open BI).
-(ISLP data from Hastie and Tibshirani)
+(Introduction to Statistical Learning book -- data from Hastie and Tibshirani)